Priyanka-seo/Priyanka-seo/README.md

 ## 👩‍💻 About Me

 Passionate about turning clicks into conversions and data into growth.
-With a passion for SEO, Google Ads, and analytics, I optimised data for decision-making, creativity for engagement, and strategy for execution.
+With a passion for **SEO, Google Ads, and analytics**, I optimised data for decision-making, creativity for engagement, and strategy for execution.

 🔹 Crafting strategies that turn search queries into conversions.